VaniaCortez/VaniaCortez.GitHub.io/WorldBankIDA.md

 *What are the top 10 projects with the most loan transactions that are currently being repaid?*

 The table below lists the top 10 projects (by number of transactions) currently being repaid.
-The top five countries have the same number of transactions at 416 transactions in the countries of Kenya, Bangladesh, India, and Sri Lanka
+The top five countries have the same number of transactions at 416 transactions in the countries of Kenya, Bangladesh, India, and Sri Lanka.

 <img src="images/IDA 4-1.png?raw=true"/>